Hal-Zhaodong-Yang/Paper_reading/sim2real/not_rely_on_real_data.md

 The main focus of motor adaptation seems to enable legged robot to walk on different terrains, and adapt to tear-and-wear or other non-rigid physical dynamics.

 - First, the reward function is motivated from bioenergetic constraints of minimizing work and ground impact.
 They found these reward functions to be critical for learning realistic gaits in simulation.
-Second, they train our policies on uneven terrain as a substitute for additional rewards used by for foot clearance and robustness to external push.
+Second, they train their policies on uneven terrain as a substitute for additional rewards used by for foot clearance and robustness to external push.
 A walking policy trained under these natural constraints transfers to simple setups in the real world (like concrete or wooden floor) without any modifications.
 - The adaptation module then enables it to scale from simple setups to very challenging terrains.